Eye worms: Symptoms, treatment and more

 Sometimes you may notice specks, flecks, cobwebs and semi-transparent wormlike squiggles in your field of vision.
 These are not worms.

-However, if you experience a sudden shower of floaters, see your doctor.
+However, if you experience a sudden shower of floaters, see your eye doctor right away.
 A dramatic increase in floaters can be a sign of a more serious condition.

 What infections are caused by parasitic eye worms?